medic/medic-docs/configuration/purging.md

  - If we detect that the user has not fully replicated upwards.
 That is to say, that we think there may be a chance there are reports on the device that are not on the server
  - Purging already happened recently (eg in the last 30 days)

 When purging runs, it walks through every single person in the user's DB that has reports about them (eg patients), and runs your configured function against each set of person and reports to determine if any reports should be purged.
-This is idential to the scoping your may have encountered when configuring [tasks](./tasks.md) and [targets](./targets.md).
+This is identical to the scoping you may have encountered when configuring [tasks](./tasks.md) and [targets](./targets.md).

 ## Purging function configuration